Hope and a Home for a Family

 I know that many people wonder how a family like ours ends up needing to live in a shelter.
 I think we probably have a pretty typical reason – I lost my job and couldn’t find another one in the town in which we lived.
 However, I’ve been told that the rest of our story isn’t quite as typical.

-We were living in Lakewood, WA when I lost my job.
-My wife home schools our kids so we decided to move to try to find work.
-Not having a car, we packed up everything we owned – even our daughter’s therapy dog, onto our bicycles and headed out.
-I know that sounds pretty daunting.
-500 lbs of gear, three kids, two adults, and a dog all on bicycles trying to find a job and a place we could afford to live.
-I can only imagine what the cars passing us on the roads must have thought!
+We were living in Lakewood when I lost my job.
+My wife homeschools our kids, so we decided to move to find work.
+Not having a car, we packed up everything we owned—including our daughter’s therapy dog—onto our bicycles and headed out.
+I know that sounds pretty daunting: 500 lbs of gear, three kids, two adults, and a dog, all on bicycles, trying to find a job and a place we could afford to live.
+I can only imagine what the people driving past us must have thought!

-We stayed at camp sites and motels along the way and ended finally in the Capitol State Forest where we could set up camp as a base to work from to find shelter.
-We biked hard every day and I was so proud of these guys.
+We stayed at campsites and motels along the way and finally ended up in Capitol State Forest, where we set up camp as a base while we searched for shelter.
+We biked hard every day, and I was so proud of these guys.

-I also decided that maybe I needed to start my own business and started that process from our new home/campsite.
+I also decided that maybe I needed to start my own business, so I began that process from our new home-campsite.

-We were in the forest for six weeks and during that time, I would bike to the library to get on the computer to work on my business and search for a shelter for his family.
-But there was no opening anywhere.
+We were in the forest for six weeks.
+During that time, I would bike to the library to get on the computer to work on my business and search for a shelter for my family—but there were no openings anywhere.

-The last two weeks in the forest, it rained and poured and our tent, clothes, beds were all wet.
-It was cold and everyone got sick.
+The last two weeks in the forest, it rained and poured.
+Our tent, clothes, and beds were all soaked.
+It was cold, and everyone got sick.

-We loved it from the first moment we walked in to see it.
-All sorts of people worked together to make it happen, it felt like a group effort.
-They too were respectful and treated us with kindness.
-They even included us in choosing the color to paint the house so it would really feel like our own home.
+We loved it from the first moment we walked in.
+All sorts of people worked together to make it happen—it felt like a group effort.
+Everyone was so respectful and kind.
+They even let us help choose the color of the house so it would really feel like our home.

-Now we have a new home & plans, and the future looks bright for all of us.
-I am filled with joy every time I come home and see my kids in our yard playing with the kids from the neighborhood – without a care in the world.
-Just the way it is supposed to be.
+Now we have a new home, new plans, and a bright future ahead.
+I am filled with joy every time I come home and see my kids playing in the yard with neighborhood friends—without a care in the world.
+Just the way it’s supposed to be.

-We are all grateful for support we have received from Out of the Woods and Homes First! they worked together to help us turn a family disaster into a new beginning.
-This home is exactly what we needed to get our lives back on track.
-We can’t thank Homes First enough and all of you for supporting this amazing organization.
+We are all grateful for the support we received from Out of the Woods and Homes First.
+They worked together to help us turn a family disaster into a new beginning.
+This home was exactly what we needed to get our lives back on track.
+We can’t thank Homes First enough—and all of you—for supporting this amazing organization.